lewis-chinery/Paragraph/README.md

 pip install .
 ```

-If you are having issues installing, try upgrading pip: *pip install --upgrade pip*
+If you are having issues installing, try upgrading pip: *pip install --upgrade pip*.

+Paragraph uses Python v3.8.3.

 ## Usage

-To predict the paratopes of your crystal or model antibody structures using the command line:
+To predict the paratopes of your crystal or model antibody structures using the command line, use a command similar to the below.

 ```
-Paragraph --pdb_H_L_csv     /path/to/key.csv
+Paragraph --pdb_H_L_csv     /your/abspath/to/Paragraph/Paragraph/example/pdb_H_L_key.csv
-          --pdb_folder_path /path/to/pdb/files/
+          --pdb_folder_path /your/abspath/to/Paragraph/Paragraph/example/pdbs
-          --out_path        /path/to/saved/predictions.csv
+          --out_path        /your/abspath/to/desired/save/location/of/predictions.csv
 ```

 An example jupyter notebook is provided for those wishing to integrate Paragraph into their python workflow.
 Examples of correctly formatted input data are also provided.
 PDB files should be IMGT numbered.